 Time to say goodbye

-Planning ahead for the end of life will help those who are left behind to grieve well.
+Planning for the end of our life can help those who are left behind to grieve well.

-Pre-bereavement advice that may help us to cope with difficult days ahead is available from the Good Grief Trust.
+Pre-bereavement advice that may help us to cope with difficult days is available from the Good Grief Trust

 Marie Curie and Macmillan are two of the main cancer charities that produce excellent resources on supporting someone who is dying.
 Much of the content is relevant to any person’s death, even if they do not have cancer.

 Macmillan offers information on supporting someone who is dying so that you can know what to expect at the end of life and know where you can get support from.

 Marie Curie offers a free-to-download booklet on caring for a loved one while they are dying at home.
 It is supported by online videos for all the practical steps involved in caring.
 It also contains helpful information from benefits advice, as well as what to look out for as you care for your loved one.